 - Drunk drivers were responsible for 10,228 fatalities 2010, including 211 children.
-Of the 211 children killed, 161 (62%) were in the same vehicle as the drunk driver.
+Of the 211 children, 161 (62%) were in the same vehicle as the drunk driver.

-- Of the 568 drivers killed in Illinois in 2011, 108 had blood alcohol levels of .08 to .20, and an additional 52 had blood alcohol levels in excess of .20.
+- Of the 568 driver fatalities in Illinois in 2011, 108 had blood alcohol levels of .08 to .20.
+Further, an additional 52 had blood alcohol levels in excess of .20.

 - Studies have shown that approximately 50 to 75 percent of convicted drunk drivers continue to drive on a suspended license.

 Who is the Average DUI Offender?